 We have to adapt, build an attitude, a policy, a way of life!
 It’s in our hands to make this world a better place for future generations.
 I thought I was making a difference by doing SOMETHING.
 One good deed a day!
 A little help to create change!

 Why change?
 The single-use coffee cups are bad news!
+They’re expensive to process at the recycling plant.
+This is because they use heat to process the cup.
+The reason they use heat is to separate both the plastic coating and paper.
+This removes the low grade paper material from the plastic sleeve.
 Fast food waste has quickly caused landfills and Ocean pollution to grow.
 Choosing to bring your own cup is the first step in the right direction to protecting the planet.
 It’s an exercise that your brain needs to kick start you into a new beginning.

 A letter for change